 Contact Us for Your Lawn Care Today

-At J&C Lawn Care, we provide exceptional lawn care services including fertilization and lawn mowing for properties in the Greater Happy Valley, OR area.
+At J&C Lawn Care, we provide exceptional lawn care services including fertilization and lawn mowing for properties in the Greater Gresham, OR area.
 For residential and commercial property owners who don’t have the gift of the green thumb, our services can make your lawn pristine.
 With our crew’s expertise, your yard will not only look excellent but will also stay healthy year-round.

 When you need professional help keeping your lawn in tip-top shape, our experts are only a phone call away.
 Contact us at (971) 284-2035 today to receive a quote for any of our services.